Singular-Genomics/G4X-helpers/docs/contributing/index.md

 $ pre-commit install
 ```

-While most rules will be applied automatically, some checks may prevent your code from being commited.
-The pre-commit output will help you indentify which sections need to be addressed.
+While most rules will be applied automatically, some checks may prevent your code from being committed.
+The pre-commit output will help you identify which sections need to be addressed.

 If you choose not to run the hooks on each commit, you can run them manually with
 `pre-commit run --files={your files}`.